 If the asbestos is in good condition and is not being, or going to be, disturbed or damaged, there is no risk.
 If it is disturbed or damaged, it can be a danger to health, because asbestos fibres will be released into the air and breathed in.

 Electricians or decorators working on your premises that drill, saw or cut material could potentially create a risk to themselves and others.

 You are most likely to come across asbestos in these materials:

 It is safer to assume that a material contains asbestos, unless there is strong evidence that it does not.

-Competent people, for example laboratory analysts, suitably trained building surveyors or specialist asbestos removal contractors, should only conduct surveys.
+Only competent people such as laboratory analysts, suitably trained building surveyors or specialist asbestos removal contractors should conduct surveys.

 A survey will identify what type of asbestos is present and where it is.
 The risk assessment must also account for: